• Privacy Policy

 Strain and simmer.
 The braising liquid is gold!
 Full of flavor it’s taken on from the meat and aromatic vegetables, it becomes one amazing sauce.
 Simmer the liquid and another good dose of beef stock over medium-high heat, until it reduces by about half.
 Strain out the vegetables for a smooth, silky glaze.

 Warm and serve.
-Heat your braised short ribs (or other braise) in the oven, doused in plenty of sauce.
+Heat your braised short ribs (or other braise) in the oven, doused in plenty of the sauce and covered.
 If sent in alone, the long-cooked meat will dry out before you can say braise.

 Print